Submissions

 Payment Details- visit https://jahm.co.in/index.php/jahm/fees

-2. For Clinical Research IEC letter and for Invitro, and In Vivo research IAEC letter is mandatory.
+2. For all Clinical Research IEC letter and for Invitro, In Vivo research - IAEC letter is mandatory.

-9. All the refrere nces (list of referenes) should have download link of the articles cited
+6. All the references (list of references) should have clickable, DOI link download link of the articles cited

 Author Guidelines